cronical/budget_dance/docs/workbook.md

 There are some complex dependencies between the tables.
 Generally, the flow is between rows in a year, then certain values are carried forward into the next year.

 ## Tables

+Tables are housed on various worksheets which are grouped and color coded.

 Many of the tables represent a set of annual time series.
 The data elements are typically financial values associated with a year.
 For instance, the balances table tracks how balances change year by year.